IMSY-DKFZ/simpa/CONTRIBUTING.md

 `git commit --amend --signoff`

 ### Contribution review and integration
-To ensure correctness and high quality of the submitted code, each contribution will be reviewed by a member of the core development team regarding among others the following aspects:
+To ensure correctness and high quality of the submitted code, each contribution will be checked by pre-commit hooks and reviewed by a member of the core development team regarding among others the following aspects:
 - The code is correct and implements the described feature / fixes the described issue.
 - The code follows the [SIMPA coding style](#coding-style)
 - The code is [documented appropriately](#documenting-your-code)